ChidiOnum/disaster-response-pipeline/README.md

 * [Setup](#setup)

 ## Installation
-Project is created with:
+Project is created using:
-* Lorem version: 12.3
+* Python 3
-* Ipsum version: 2.33
+* Pandas package
-* Ament library version: 999
+* NLTK (Natural Language Processing Tool Kit)

 ## Project Motivation
 In support of disaster relief efforts, I have created in this project, data pipelines which integrate NLP and ML models to analyze and categorize messages sent during disasters for insights.